Does Doxycycline Treat Strep B

 Conclusion

-In conclusion, while doxycycline is a versatile antibiotic with a broad spectrum of activity, it is not the preferred treatment for strep throat.
+All in all, while doxycycline is a versatile antibiotic with a broad spectrum of activity, it is not the preferred treatment for strep throat.
 Penicillin and amoxicillin remain the first-line options due to their proven effectiveness against Streptococcus pyogenes and their narrow spectrum of activity, which helps minimize the risk of antibiotic resistance.
 Alternative antibiotics, such as cephalosporins or macrolides, may be considered for individuals who are allergic to penicillin.